people at home

 The psychedelic element, is it a conscious thing or a subconscious energy that you’re attempting to bring to the work?

 It started out as a literal thing.
-Being fascinated by the northern lights and nebulas, how light travels.
-Then when I was looking at the grain in the wood it also looks like a psychedelic pattern and by adding colour to it you’ll never look at wood the same again.
+Being fascinated by light phenomenas like nebulas and northern lights.
+Then when I was looking at the grain in the wood it also looks like a psychedelic pattern.
+By adding floating colours to it you’ll never look at wood the same again.

 How did you come to treat wood that way?